 ✅ Next, I hit the open road with my Driver’s Ed teacher.
 My fellow driving students and I drove all over with him that summer.

 ✅ Finally, my 16th birthday and driver’s license time.
 Oh, what a feeling!
 I had my driver’s license and could drive independently!
 Although, I didn’t know everything about driving; my parents made it clear that I was still learning.

 Now what’s this have to do with frontloading literacy instruction?

-think beyond the text and
+If I want readers to think beyond the text and

 have deep book conversations

 in whole group discussions,